waku-org/specs/standards/core/store.md

 “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### Design Requirements

-Nodes willing to provide the storage service using `WAKU2-STORE` protocol, SHOULD provide a complete and full view of message history.
-As such, they are required to be *highly available* and specifically have a *high uptime* to consistently receive and store network messages.
-The high uptime requirement makes sure that no message is missed out, hence a complete and intact view of the message history is delivered to the querying nodes.
-Nevertheless, in case storage service nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.

 The concept of `ephemeral` messages introduced in [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) affects `WAKU2-STORE` as well.
 Nodes running `WAKU2-STORE` SHOULD support `ephemeral` messages as specified in [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md).